|

 Both WINAPI and cdecl calling conventions are

-- Inline API calls: Our API implementation lets you use external APIs just as would
+supported.
+Inline API calls: Our API implementation lets you use external APIs just as would

 use them in C. This means that using an external DLL is both very easy and efficient.